Xiaoxianyue/Xiaoxianyue.github.io/src/zh/TOEFL/TOEFL_writing.md

 ### 1.4 写作模版

 The passage claims that ..., while the lecture casts doubt on it.

-The reading material states that ..., in contrast, the listening material presents an opposing view that… Contrary to the belief that … in the passage, the speaker contends that...
+In the first place, the reading material states that ...
+On the other hand, the listening material views in an opposing angle. …

+Besides, the writer makes the point that … On the contrary, the speaker demonstrates a different idea that …

-According to the writing, ...
-Conversely, the listening refutes the standpoint.
+Finally, contrary to the belief of the author that … the lecturer says that …